 A study of the rich dramatic tradition of Ireland since the days of Yeats, Lady Gregory, and the fledgling Abbey Theatre.
 Playwrights covered include Synge, O’Casey, Beckett, Behan, Friel, Murphy, McGuinness, and Devlin.
 Issues of Irish identity, history, and postcoloniality are engaged alongside an appreciation of the poetic achievements and theatrical innovations that characterize this body of work.

 IRISH-UA 761 Identical to ENGL-UA 761.
 Lecture.
 4 points.

-Topics vary by semester and have included contemporary Irish fiction and poetry, and Irish women writers.
+Topics vary by semester and have included women writers, wartime and spy literature, contemporary poetry, and film and literature.

 Topics in Irish Literary, Visual, and Performing Arts

 IRISH-UA 902 Butler.
 4 points.

 A dynamic shift in the global perception of Irish dance has challenged notions of authenticity, tradition, and modernity.
 Develops a basic knowledge of the history and lexicon of Irish dance, and uses that as a departure point for broader theoretical considerations.